daichiTAAA/NFT-project/README.md

 export default auth;

+---

+You have to get account of pinata and alchemy.

 p-key.txt file that contains

+---

 your metamask account private key

+---

-③To run this code, run next command npm run dev
+③To run this code, run next command. npm run dev

-④To deploy contract, run next command
+④To deploy contract, run next command.
 For localhost:
 npx hardhat run scripts/deploy.js --network localhost For polygon mumbai network: